A Visit To Chagall's Tavern

 their talons dipped in chocolate,

-tail wings suddenly fanned open to reveal
+feathers fanning open to reveal

-the scorching beams of your nakedness.
+the scorching beams of nakedness.

-Of course, others only see your green
+Others only see your green opaque

-opaque refraction through dream waters.
+refraction through dream waters.

-You glide among grandmothers,
+Gliding among grandmothers,

 in the darkness of spent confession,

-while on earth, a young Jewish madman
+while here on earth, a young

-paints you, whispering, 'If I use my head,
+'If I use my head, nothing works;

-almost nothing works; if I use my heart,
+if I use my heart, almost everything!'

-sleeping it off alone at the bar.
+snoring it off alone at the bar.

 Your wallet is empty.